yalmip/yalmip.github.io/yalmip/tutorials/bilevelprogramming.md

    11 :  -1.940E+001     0.00    -1.940E+001   2  Infeasible in solver
 ````

 The bilevel solver is restricted to convex quadratic inner problems, but convexity is not a requirement on the outer problems.
 The bilevel solver solves the outer problem repeatedly in a branch-and-bound procedure, with additional equality constraints derived from complementary slackness appended.
 Hence, we have to make a choice between global solution of the outer problem, or a simple local solution.
 If we go for a local solution (using, e.g, [Solvers.FMINCON | fmincon]), we have no guarantees (except that the inner optimality constraint is satisfied).
-If we use a global outer solver ([Solvers.BMIBNB | bmibnb]), a globally optimal bilevel solution follows.
+If we use a global outer solver (such as [BMIBNB]), a globally optimal bilevel solution follows.

 As an illustration, we solve the original problem, but append a nonconvex quadratic term to the outer problem.
-To ensure a globally optimal solution, we use the global solver [Solvers.BMIBNB | bmibnb] as the outer solver.
+To ensure a globally optimal solution, we use the global solver [BMIBNB] as the outer solver.

 ````matlab
 OO = -8*x1 - 4*x2 + 4*y1 - 40*y2 + 4*y3;
 CO = [y1 y2 y3] >= 0,[x1 x2] >= 0];